 “Never Lose Sight of What You Want”

 It wasn’t always easy.
 From the frightening night of her injury through years of hard work and dedication to physical and rehabilitation therapy, the journey to where she is now was long and challenging.
 Jen understands that things can seem bleak to those who have been recently injured, but after going through all she has, she encourages others to not lose sight of goals or give up.

 Thinking about what might come next was never far away from Jen’s mind as she settled into daily life.
 There were a few big dreams that she had always wanted to accomplish that kept coming up in her mind, and she decided she wasn’t going to let her spinal cord injury get in the way of achieving those dreams.

-Check out this awesome video from Permobil Corporation to meet Jen in person as she talks a bit about her goals and her experiences with her wheelchair.
+Check out this awesome video from Permobil Corporation!
+You can meet Jen as she talks a bit about her goals and her experiences with her wheelchair.